Passenger-CAA/passenger-cli/README.md

 Passenger is a Code-Alignment Assistant (CAA) the first in its class, crafted with the belief in a harmonious co-working future between AI and developers.
 Our tool enhances development workflows, ensuring code consistency with project issues and fostering a collaborative environment where AI and human intelligence complement each other.

 Passenger refines the synergy between software testing and business objectives.
 By converting both tickets and code into a comparable medium, we ensure that every piece of development is in harmony with business needs.
 The endgame?
-Say goodbye to manual test writing, embracing both efficiency and precision, getting advice as you develop your solution your way.
+Say goodbye to manual test writing, embrace both efficiency and precision and get advice as you develop your solution your way.

 ---